 Copper-Peptides supply nutritional copper to the skin.
 Numerous studies by the US Department of Agricultiure Nutrition Laboratories have indicated the dietary copper levels in the USA are too low for optimum health.

 Copper binding peptides such as the human copper binding tripeptide, GHK, protect cultured keratinocytes from lethal UV radiation.
-Our genome studies found that the human copper binding tripeptide activates many genes that increase the production of SRPP proteins (small proline rich anti-oxidant proteins that protect skin cells their DNA from oxygen radicals) and many genes associated with the ubiqutinb See more about this below
+Our genome studies found that the human copper binding tripeptide activates many genes that increase the production of SRPP proteins (small proline rich anti-oxidant proteins that protect skin cells their DNA from oxygen radicals) and many genes associated with the ubiqutin - See more about this below.

 Products with pure titanium dioxide which blocks ultraviolet rays reduce the intensity of sun exposure.
 Biological oil such as squalane also help protect your skin.